novex-ai/parallel-parrot/README.md

 # parallel-parrot

-A Python library for easily and efficiently using LLMs on tabular data.
+A Python library for easily and quickly using LLMs on tabular data.
+Because synchronous for-loops are too slow, and parallelism can be a pain.

 [![Poetry](https://img.shields.io/endpoint?url=https://python-poetry.org/badge/v0.json)](https://python-poetry.org/)

-Some use cases:
+Use cases:
 - generate questions from documents for better Retrieval Augmented Generation (match questions to questions, not documents)
 - sentiment analysis on a large number of documents
 - data extraction and summarization
 - removal of personal identifiers
 - generate instructions from documents for fine tuning of LLMs

-Features:
+Main Features:
 - Operates on both pandas dataframes and native python lists of dictionaries
-- Supports OpenAI Chat Completion API, with structured output ("functions") - more LLMs planned in the future
+- Supports OpenAI Chat Completion API, with structured output "functions" (more LLMs planned in the future)

+Other Features:
+- Fast asynchronous (concurrent) requests using aiohttp and uvloop
+- Python logging support
+- Runs a single request first, without retries.
+This helps in troubleshooting API access, with a cleaner stacktrace if, for example, the API token is incorrect.
-- Automatically determines your rate limit from the API and executes API requests in parallel, as fast as possible
+Also, uses that request to pull [rate limit information](https://platform.openai.com/docs/guides/rate-limits) from the OpenAI API to optimize the parallel requests to run as fast as possible.
-- Automatic retries, with exponential backoff and jitter
+- Automatic retries, with exponential backoff, jitter, and header-based delays
-- Uses simple/robust Python [string.Template](https://docs.python.org/3/library/string.html#string.Template) for prompt templates
+- Uses simple/performant Python [string.Template](https://docs.python.org/3/library/string.html#string.Template) strings for prompt templates.  e.g. `"summarize: ${input}"`
-- create fine-tuning jsonl files from data that also avoids truncation due to token limits
-- tracking of API usage statistics, to support cost governance
+- Tracking of API usage statistics, to support cost controls
-- fast asynchronous (concurrent) requests using aiohttp and uvloop

 ## Getting Started